INSIDE: 10 Epic Reasons to Visit Sunshine City Tokyo Shopping Mall. Updated April 2019.

 There’s WIFI throughout the store and a passport discount too.

-While it can’t really be classed as a tourist activity, (it’s a working training facility for schools and workplaces), there are a few other things there for the kids to enjoy too.
+While it can’t really be classed as a tourist activity, (it’s a working training facility for schools and workplaces), there are more than a handful of activities for the kids to enjoy too.

 Otome road (a nickname) is home to Animate (an eight story giant of cosplay and related goods), K-Books with it’s the Swallowtail butler café, Lashinban, and a Mandarake store.